 Sadly his heroic efforts took their toll and eventually he succumbed to exhaustion and exposure.
 Just two of the children in his lifeboat survived, but in many other boats none survived at all.
 In my research for our online exhibition, I came across a reference to a memorial to Rennie in the London church where his father was Vicar.
 I was planning a trip to London anyway and, realising the church was in Golders Green not far out of my way, I decided I would go and see the memorial for myself.
 I had assumed at first that it would be a traditional plaque, perhaps in bronze or marble.
 It was only upon contacting the church and looking at some information on their website that I realised it was actually a mural depicting Rennie in the lifeboat after the sinking.
 What I did not realise until I arrived however was that the whole interior of the church, walls and ceilings, were covered in these beautiful murals.
 It was absolutely stunning, and would have been worth the visit simply to see this magnificent artwork.

 Starmer at work on the mural.
 You can see in this photo that the mural was actually painted on canvas and then fitted into a recess in the wall rather than being painted onto the walls directly as all the other at the church were.
 Copyright The Parish Church of St Jude-on-the-Hill, Hampstead Garden Suburb'

 Eleven of the children on board the City of Benares were from Sunderland, with only two of them surviving.
-On the 3rd October there will be a memorial service to mark the 75th anniversary of the disaster, organized by the Sunderland Volunteer Life Brigade, at 11am in All Saints Church, Fulwell Road, Sunderland, all are very welcome to attend.
-The Brigade have also put together a small exhibition to mark the anniversary, see here
+On 3 October 2015 there was a memorial service to mark the 75th anniversary of the disaster, organised by the Sunderland Volunteer Life Brigade, at 11am in All Saints Church, Fulwell Road, Sunderland.
+The Brigade also put together a small exhibition to mark the anniversary, see here for details.